Trump Administration Wants To Let Insurers Offer Plans With Fewer Benefits

 Larry Levitt worries an exodus from the ACA market will hurt the people who need insurance the most.

-"Short-term insurance plans will cherry pick healthy people, leaving ACA-compliant plans to cover a sicker pool with higher premiums," he said on Twitter.
+"Short-term insurance plans will cherry-pick healthy people, leaving ACA-compliant plans to cover a sicker pool with higher premiums," he said on Twitter.

-The American Cancer Society's lobbying arm said in a statement that it worries the new rules could leave people vulnerable to unexpected health care costs.
+The American Cancer Society's lobbying arm said in a statement that it worries that the new rules could leave people vulnerable to unexpected health care costs.

 The new rules "can make these policies inexpensive, they also create plans with potentially inadequate coverage."

 The proposed rule is open for public comment for the next 60 days.
-Verma says the agency is looking for input as to how long short-term policies should last, and whether consumers will be able to renew them – essentially turning them into permanent insurance options.
+Verma says the agency is looking for input as to how long short-term policies should last, and whether consumers will be able to renew them, essentially turning them into permanent insurance options.